Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: The full spin-orbit Fokker-Planck equation and the full spin-orbit stochastic ODE system

 As an aside we use (\ref{eq:new2.44anew}), (\ref{eq:new2.44anewnew}), (\ref{eq:new2.44a}), (\ref{eq:new02.010new26}), (\ref{eq:new02.010new26TBMT}), (\ref{eq:new02.010new26ST}), (\ref{eq:new02.010new26BK}) to write (\ref{eq:new2.44vcdmfinal}) more explicitly as

 By its derivation (\ref{eq:new2.44vcdm}) is equal to (\ref{eq:new2.44vcdmfinal}) and thus equal to the full spin-orbit SDE system.
 We will use (\ref{eq:new2.44vcdm}) further below in this section.

-Let us now give some practical instructions on numerical solution methods of the full spin-orbit SDE system, e.g., standard SDE solvers or particle tracking codes (the latter perhaps obtained by extending an existing Monte-Carlo spin tracking code developed for computing the radiative depolarization time).
-As pointed out in Section 1 in order to perform such computations one transforms, from cartesian coordinates to machine coordinates, all equations involved, that is, the full spin-orbit SDE system, the definition, (\ref{eq:new2.44vcdn90orbnew}), of the polarization vector etc. To be specific let us sketch the typical computational procedure to be performed by a numerical solution method: Compute the initial polarization vector and the polarization vector at a later time (here `time' in the sense of machine coordinates)!
+In the remaining parts of this section we make remarks on the full spin-orbit SDE system.
+First of all, let us now give some practical instructions on numerical solution methods of the full spin-orbit SDE system, e.g., standard SDE solvers or particle tracking codes (the latter perhaps obtained by extending an existing Monte-Carlo spin tracking code developed for computing the radiative depolarization time).
+As pointed out in Section 1.2 in order to perform such computations one transforms, from cartesian coordinates to machine coordinates, all equations involved, that is, the full spin-orbit SDE system, the definition, (\ref{eq:new2.44vcdn90orbnew}), of the polarization vector etc. To be specific let us sketch the typical computational procedure to be performed by a numerical solution method: Compute the initial polarization vector and the polarization vector at a later time (here `time' in the sense of machine coordinates)!
 To fulfill this task one may pick $N$ spin-orbit vectors in machine coordinates, $(Q_{0,n},\vec{S}_{0,n})$, where $n=1,...N$ and $Q_{0,n}\in\R^6,\vec{S}_{0,n}\in\R^3$ with $|\vec{S}_{0,n}|\leq 1$.
 One now defines $p_1,...,p_N$ as the values of the initial orbital density at the initial points $(0,Q_{0,1}),..., (0,Q_{0,N})$.
 The initial polarization vector is now defined as $\frac{p_1\vec{S}_{0,1}+\cdots+p_N\vec{S}_{0,N}}{p_1+\cdots + p_N}$.
 Thus $|\frac{p_1\vec{S}_{0,1}+\cdots+p_N\vec{S}_{0,N}}{p_1+\cdots + p_N}|\leq 1$.
-One then uses the numerical solution method to evolve the $N$ spin-orbit vectors to a final `time' resulting in $(Q_{n},\vec{S}_{n})$ where $n=1,...N$.
+One then uses the chosen numerical solution method to evolve the $N$ spin-orbit vectors to a final `time' resulting in $(Q_{n},\vec{S}_{n})$ where $n=1,...N$.
 The final polarization vector is thus defined as $\frac{p_1\vec{S}_{1}+\cdots+p_N\vec{S}_{N}}{p_1+\cdots + p_N}$.
-Note that this way of computing the initial and final polarization vector is schematic and may even have to be modified.
+Note that this sketch of computing the initial and final polarization vector is schematic and may even have to be modified.
 But we believe it reflects the main idea which is familiar from Monte-Carlo spin tracking codes developed for computing the radiative depolarization time.